stilianstefanov/Store-Management-System/README.md

 ## Overview

 The Store Management System is a robust application designed to streamline operations for small to medium-sized supermarkets.
 At its core, the system provides comprehensive management of products and warehouses, while also facilitating the monitoring of Gross Merchandise Value (GMV).
 A standout feature of the system is the ability to handle delayed payments, allowing supermarkets to offer flexible payment solutions to their clients.
+This project also includes multi-language support, allowing users to switch between English and Bulgarian seamlessly.

 ### Key Features